Frequently Asked Questions

 Visit this interactive map to see how many systems have been installed near you.
 You can also find local community solar projects here.

 Today, solar systems can be very cost-effective in many markets where conventional electrical costs are high.
-With JBI Solar Power, you have the option to purchase your solar system, or you can pay as you go.
+With Target Solar Power, you have the option to purchase your solar system, or you can pay as you go.
 We will be happy to discuss a range of financing options that will allow you to start saving with a solar system.

 The cost will depend on your system’s size, site conditions, equipment selected, and method of payment.
 Be sure to check references and get a few price quotes from participating contractors to determine the cost and purchasing method that is best fit for your home.
 NY-Sun also offers financing options and incentives for New York residents looking to go solar.